javarb/notes/sessions/2018/july/Session_7.md

 }
 ```

-Finally block is executed just before of the return in the `try` block.
+`finally` block is executed just before of the return in the `try` block.
 Also notice this code isn't even reaching the catch block at all since a exception hasn't been triggered.
 So the exit of the code above is:

 ```
 Before return from try